clhenrick/portfolio/pages/work/a-thru-hike-on-the-pacific-crest-trail-print-map.md

 ---

+I created this original map using my brother's GPS data, GPX tracks from <a href="https://www.pctmap.net/gps/">Halfmile's PCT Maps</a>, Natural Earth's 1:10m vector data, and SRTM DEM data.
+The hillshade was generated using Natural Scene Designer Pro and colored using Adobe Photoshop following a <a href="http://www.shadedrelief.com/web_relief/">method used by Tom Patterson</a> of the U.S. National Park Service maps team.
+The geospatial data was processed using QGIS and PostGIS and the final map was assembled in Adobe Illustrator using MAPublisher.
+The map measures 14" x 17" in print.
+There is also an <a href="{{site.url}}{{site.baseurl}}/work/a-thru-hike-on-the-pacific-crest-trail-interactive.html">interactive version.</a>

-<strong>Technologies Used:</strong>  - MAPublisher  - Natural Scene Designer Pro  - QGIS
+<strong>Technologies Used:</strong>  - MAPublisher  - Natural Scene Designer Pro  - QGIS  - PostGIS  - Adobe Illustrator  - Adobe Photoshop

   <a href="{{site.url}}{{site.baseurl}}/images/mike-pct01.jpg" target="_blank">